RhetTbull/osxphotos/README.md

 #### `burst_selected`
 Returns True if photo is a burst photo and has been selected from the burst set by the user, otherwise False.

+#### `burst_key`
+Returns True if photo is a burst photo and is the key image for the burst set (the image that Photos shows on top of the burst stack), otherwise False.

+#### `burst_default_pick`
+Returns True if photo is a burst image and is the photo that Photos selected as the default image for the burst set, otherwise False.

 #### `burst_photos`
 If photo is a burst image (see [burst](#burst)), returns a list of PhotoInfo objects for all other photos in the same burst set.
 If not a burst image, returns empty list.